FREE PAYMENT REMINDER TEMPLATES

 Kind regards, {{business_name}}

-Use this when the invoice is not overdue yet and you want to keep the tone friendly.
+Use this before the invoice is overdue, while keeping the tone friendly.

 02